Time Collection: The Origin – 1874

 LOUIS XIII Time Collection – The Origin – 1874, 70cl

-Our limited-edition LOUIS XIII Time Collection – The Origin – 1874 decanter contains our LOUIS XIII blend of up to 1,200 eaux-de-vie, made from grapes grown in Grande Champagne.
+Our limited-edition LOUIS XIII Time Collection – The Origin – 1874 decanter contains our LOUIS XIII blend of the oldest and most precious eaux-de-vie, made from grapes grown in Grande Champagne.
 This fiery clear liquid is slowly aged in century-old oak barrels, resulting in the unmistakable taste of LOUIS XIII cognac first created by Paul-Émile Rémy Martin in 1874.
 It is the role of our Cellar Masters to maintain the same quality, consistency and essence of LOUIS XIII to ensure that each exclusive LOUIS XIII decanter delivers the same taste and aromas every time.

 The LOUIS XIII Time Collection: The Origin – 1874 decanter